Sumo Logic (NASDAQ:SUMO) Updates FY 2023 Earnings Guidance

-Sumo Logic (NASDAQ:SUMO – Get Rating) last released its quarterly earnings results on Thursday, May 26th.
-The company reported ($0.13) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.17) by $0.04.
-The business had revenue of $67.90 million for the quarter, compared to the consensus estimate of $66.09 million.
-Sumo Logic had a negative net margin of 50.95% and a negative return on equity of 24.66%.
-The business’s revenue was up 25.3% on a year-over-year basis.
-During the same period in the previous year, the firm earned ($0.24) EPS.
-Analysts anticipate that Sumo Logic will post -1.17 EPS for the current fiscal year.
+Sumo Logic (NASDAQ:SUMO – Get Rating) last released its earnings results on Thursday, May 26th.
+The company reported ($0.13) EPS for the quarter, beating the consensus estimate of ($0.17) by $0.04.
+The company had revenue of $67.90 million during the quarter, compared to analysts’ expectations of $66.09 million.
+Sumo Logic had a negative return on equity of 26.10% and a negative net margin of 51.30%.
+The business’s revenue for the quarter was up 25.3% on a year-over-year basis.
+During the same period last year, the firm earned ($0.24) EPS.
+On average, sell-side analysts anticipate that Sumo Logic will post -1.12 earnings per share for the current fiscal year.

 In other Sumo Logic news, Director Christian Beedgen sold 5,778 shares of Sumo Logic stock in a transaction dated Thursday, March 17th.
 The stock was sold at an average price of $10.27, for a total transaction of $59,340.06.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Company insiders own 9.40% of the company’s stock.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Insiders own 7.50% of the company’s stock.

-Large investors have recently added to or reduced their stakes in the business.
-Washington Harbour Partners LP bought a new stake in shares of Sumo Logic in the 1st quarter valued at approximately $12,366,000.
-BlackRock Inc. grew its stake in shares of Sumo Logic by 11.7% in the 4th quarter.
-BlackRock Inc. now owns 6,225,852 shares of the company’s stock valued at $84,423,000 after buying an additional 653,842 shares in the last quarter.
-Legal & General Group Plc grew its stake in shares of Sumo Logic by 32.8% in the 4th quarter.
-Legal & General Group Plc now owns 2,003,713 shares of the company’s stock valued at $27,170,000 after buying an additional 495,159 shares in the last quarter.
-Millennium Management LLC grew its stake in shares of Sumo Logic by 244.4% in the 4th quarter.
-Millennium Management LLC now owns 656,040 shares of the company’s stock valued at $8,896,000 after buying an additional 465,545 shares in the last quarter.
-Finally, Vanguard Group Inc. grew its stake in shares of Sumo Logic by 4.7% in the 1st quarter.
-Vanguard Group Inc. now owns 8,931,782 shares of the company’s stock valued at $104,234,000 after buying an additional 397,968 shares in the last quarter.
-69.99% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in SUMO.
+Washington Harbour Partners LP acquired a new stake in shares of Sumo Logic in the 1st quarter valued at about $12,366,000.
+BlackRock Inc. raised its stake in shares of Sumo Logic by 11.7% in the 4th quarter.
+BlackRock Inc. now owns 6,225,852 shares of the company’s stock valued at $84,423,000 after purchasing an additional 653,842 shares during the period.
+Legal & General Group Plc raised its stake in shares of Sumo Logic by 32.8% in the 4th quarter.
+Legal & General Group Plc now owns 2,003,713 shares of the company’s stock valued at $27,170,000 after purchasing an additional 495,159 shares during the period.
+Millennium Management LLC raised its stake in shares of Sumo Logic by 244.4% in the 4th quarter.
+Millennium Management LLC now owns 656,040 shares of the company’s stock valued at $8,896,000 after purchasing an additional 465,545 shares during the period.
+Finally, Vanguard Group Inc. raised its stake in shares of Sumo Logic by 4.7% in the 1st quarter.
+Vanguard Group Inc. now owns 8,931,782 shares of the company’s stock valued at $104,234,000 after purchasing an additional 397,968 shares during the period.
+69.99% of the stock is currently owned by hedge funds and other institutional investors.

 Sumo Logic, Inc provides cloud-native software-as-a-service platform that enables organizations to address the challenges and opportunities presented by digital transformation, modern applications, and cloud computing worldwide.
 It offers Continuous Intelligence Platform, a cloud-native, multi-tenant, and secure service that leverages to enable reliability and security of cloud applications and workloads.